 Salary: The average hourly rate for a veterinary nurse in Australia is between $25 and $32/hour, depending on which state you live in and the level of work you are expected to perform.

 Short of becoming a veterinarian, which requires a medical degree, a veterinary nurse is one of the most challenging and responsible jobs you can do, working with animals.
 You will have the satisfaction of helping to keep animals healthy and, in some cases, saving their lives.
 At the same time, you need the ability to multitask and act under pressure.
 When you are a qualified veterinary nurse, you have a range of job and career possibilities.
 These include working in private veterinary practice or in a specialist or referral centre, a zoo or wildlife park, or an animal welfare facility.

 Qualifications: In some countries, the terms veterinary nurse and veterinary assistant are used interchangeably.
 In Australia, however, the two jobs have different qualification requirements.
 As noted, a veterinary nurse must have a Certificate IV qualification, but a veterinary assistant does not need a formal qualification.
-However, many people who hold this position have Animal Studies certificates, such as Certificate II or Certificate III in Animal Studies to give them the necessary knowledge and understanding to help animals.
+However, many people who hold this position have Animal Studies certificates, such as ACM20121 Certificate II in Animal Care or ACM30122 Certificate III in Animal Care Services to give them the necessary knowledge and understanding to help animals.

 Job Description: Veterinary assistants often work under the supervision of veterinary nurses and often perform many of the same tasks, including cleaning and patient care.
 Veterinary assistants may also serve as receptionists; scheduling appointments and interacting with clients.

 Salary: The average salary for a veterinary assistant in Australia is $21.84/ hour.